 At its core, the VLCM generates optimal glide paths by assessing the trade-offs between the expected (median) lifetime spending that can be funded from a portfolio and uncertainty about that spending due to market risk.
-The model evaluates this trade-off for thousands of potential glide paths and selects the one that offers the best balance between level and volatility of lifetime spending.
+The model uses an optimization algorithm to evaluate this trade-off among potential glide paths and selects the glide path that offers the best balance between level and volatility of lifetime spending.

-The main principle behind life-cycle investing and VLCM is to maximize the expected lifetime utility of spending and wealth.
+The main objective behind life-cycle investing and the VLCM is to maximize the expected lifetime utility of spending and wealth.
 Rational investors attempt to do this by choosing optimal actions.
-In the context of portfolio construction, these actions include selecting the asset allocation that provides the right balance between the portfolio's expected return and risk.
+In the context of portfolio construction, these actions include selecting the asset allocation that provides the right balance between the portfolio's expected return and its risk.

 One of the main advantages of a utility theory is that it explicitly accounts for an investor's risk preference or risk aversion.
 The VLCM ranks different glide-path options by applying the risk-tolerance criteria embedded in the utility function.
 This function works as a scoring system that ranks all possible portfolio options based on their risk and return characteristics.
-Thousands of glide paths result in thousands of utility scores, and the glide path with the highest score (the one that strikes the optimal balance between expected return and risk) is the best solution for the investor's preferences, circumstances, and goal.
+Each potential glide path that is evaluated is given a utility score, and the glide path with the highest score (the one that strikes the optimal balance between expected return and risk) is the best solution for the investor's preferences, circumstances, and goal.

-As shown in Figure 1, VLCM combines four sets of inputs:
+As shown in Figure 1, the VLCM combines four sets of inputs:

 - 1. Investor goal and investment horizon (retirement or nonretirement). - 2.
-Asset-class return projections from our proprietary VCMM, an asset return distribution-forecasting engine. - Investor circumstances such as savings rate, length of accumulation period, additional sources of income or assets for funding the goal, and consumption horizons. - 4.
-Investor preferences such as risk aversion, shortfall risk aversion, loss aversion, and preference related to timing of spending.
+Asset class return projections from our proprietary VCMM, an asset return distribution-forecasting engine. - 3.
+Investor circumstances such as savings rate, length of accumulation period, additional sources of income or assets for funding the goal, and consumption horizons. - 4.
+Investor preferences such as risk aversion, shortfall risk aversion, loss aversion, and preference for timing of spending.

-Along with the optimal glide path, the VLCM generates a wide range of portfolio metrics such as a full statistical distribution of spending and wealth outcomes over any investment year, probability of success relative to the investor's goals, risk and return analytics, and probability of loss.
+Along with the optimal glide path, the VLCM generates a wide range of portfolio metrics, such as a full statistical distribution of spending and wealth outcomes over any investment year, probability of success relative to the investor's goals, risk and return analytics, and probability of loss.